 Low Medium High Examples Buffers Glycerin Ethanol Hydrochloric acid Hydrogen peroxide Methyl methacrylate Ethidium bromide Formaldehyde Hydrofluoric acid Methylene chloride Phenol Hazard Class Chemicals that are: relatively harmless to slightly toxic have no potential for uncontrolled process hazards AND Staff have previous experience with the type of work.
 Corrosive Flammable Heavy Metal Lachrymator Neurotoxin Oxidizer Peroxide or Peroxide forming Reactive Sensitizer Toxic Carcinogens Reproductive Hazards Acutely Toxic Severe Allergen/Sensitizer Explosive Pyrophoric Strong Corrosive Strong Oxidizers Strong Reducing agent Strong Sensitizers Unstable Water Reactive Work Practices Good Laboratory Practices Low Plus: Have written Standard Operating Procedure available for procedures.
 Ensure that all laboratory users are familiar with SOPs.
 Wash hands and any other potentially exposed skin immediately after working with chemicals.
 Cover work surfaces with absorbent plastic backed paper to simplify clean-up.
 Conduct exposure monitoring and medical consultations if required by Hazard Review.
 Medium Plus: Substitute acutely toxic substances with less toxic alternative.
 Use the smallest amount of material practical.
-Everyone working with High Hazard chemicals must receive additional training on the special control measures required.
+Everyone working with High Hazard chemicals mus receive additional training on the special control measures required.
 Only personnel with special instruction on the hazards and safe handling of the High Hazard substances must be permitted access to the areas.

 Table6.
-Chemical Hazard Operations
+Chemical Hazard Operati ons

 Low Medium High

-Use a fume hood if material is volatile or the process may produce aerosols.
-Use appropriate storage containers Containment devices, such as fume hoods or glove boxes, must be used when conducting any manipulation, handling or reaction that may result in the uncontrollable release of the particularly hazardous chemical.
+Engineering Controls - Use a fume hood if material is volatile or the process may produce aerosols.
+Use appropriate storage containers for raw materials and waste materials (e.g., flammable safety cans).
+Containment devices, such as fume hoods or glove boxes, must be used when conducting any manipulation, handling or reaction that may result in the uncontrollable release of the particularly hazardous chemical.
+Fume hoods must have a continuous air flow monitor or other mechanism for ensuring the performance of the hood.
+Glove boxes must be used under negative pressure.
+The gloves must be checked for integrity and compatibility with the hazardous substance.

-for raw materials and